Skip to content

 EEPROM Operation

-chan_simpleusb and chan_usbradio allows users to store configuration information in the EEPROM attached to their Coverwritence(s).
-The CM119A can have manufacturer information in the same area that stores the user consusbration.
+The SimpleUSB and USBRadio channel drivers allow users to store configuration information in a EEPROM IC attached to the C-Media CM1xx USB Interface IC.
+The CM119A can have manufacturer information in the same area that stores the user configuration.
 The CM119B does have manufacturer data in the area that stores user configuration.
-The manufacturer data cannot be overwriten.
+The manufacturer data cannot be overwritten.
 The user configuration data has been moved higher in memory to prevent overwriting the manufacturer data.
-If you use the EEPROM to store configuration data, you will need to save it to the EEPROM after upgrading.
+If you use the EEPROM to store configuration data, you'll need to save it to the EEPROM after upgrading.
 Use susb tune save or radio tune save.